TomokoTomoki/Blargboard/README.md

 First user to register gets full access.
 For this reason, avoid disclosing the board URL before you are done installing it.

+DO NOT TRY USING THE PROVIDED PLUGINS.
+They haven't be adapted to the newer Blargboard codebase yet.
+Some may work, but others may break parts of your board.

 -------------------------------------------------------------------------------